linhtwin/linhtwin.github.io/meal-club.markdown

 permalink: /meal-club/
 ---

+## What is meal club?

+The meal club is a once a week meal pickup.
+Each meal comes packed in reusable/exchangeable containers and are always vegetarian.
+The goal behind these meals is to introduce people to new flavors, personal stories, and unfamiliar cultures.

 ## Why are you doing this?

 I love traveling and eating the things that make a place special.
 My way of revisiting a place or a memory is usually through revisiting the flavors of that place.
-At most restaurants, you are being sold a delicious thing to nourish you.
+At most restaurants, you are being sold a delicious thing that also (hopefully) nourishes you.
 In addition to giving you something tasty and nutritious to eat, I want the meals to give you more of an understanding of what it is you are eating.
 I want you to know where that dish comes from, how people eat it and why it is eaten.

 I want you to take the time to travel to another place or another time when you eat these meals.